docopt/docopt/docs/index.rst

         print(arguments)

 Beat that!
-The option parser is generated based on the docstring above that you pass to ``docopt`` function.  ``docopt`` parses the usage-pattern (``"Usage: ..."``) and option-descriptions (lines starting with dash ``-``) and ensures that the program invocation matches the ussage-pattern; it parses options, arguments and commands based on that.
-The basic idea is that *a good usage-message has all necessary information in it to make a parser*.
+The option parser is generated based on the docstring above that is passed to ``docopt`` function.  ``docopt`` parses the usage pattern (``"Usage: ..."``) and option descriptions (lines starting with dash ``-``) and ensures that the program invocation matches the ussage pattern; it parses options, arguments and commands based on that.
+The basic idea is that *a good help message has all necessary information in it to make a parser*.

-Even `pep257 <http://www.python.org/dev/peps/pep-0257/>`_ recommends putting
+Also, `pep257 <http://www.python.org/dev/peps/pep-0257/>`_ recommends putting
-usage-message in the module docstrings.
+help message in the module docstrings.

 Installation
 ===============================================================================